Shilmoon/ZoomBrute.py/README.md

 1. Open powershell (or cmd) and `CD` to the directory where main.py is located
 1. Type in `python main.py` to start the script
 1. Enter a proxy if needed, if not, just press enter without writing anything.
 1. Done!
-The program will automatically try different codes, and put the working ones inside working.txt
+The program will automatically try different codes, and put the working ones inside working.txt and password codes inside passwords.txt